dimagi/commcare-cloud/docs/source/reference/6-settings.rst

     organization.

 internal_feedback_email:
-    Feedback by staff members for features/changes sent to this address.
+    Internal feedback by staff members for features or changes is sent to this address.
+For Dimagi-hosted environments this feedback is sent to Dimagi's Solutions Division.
+Self-hosted environments can choose to send feedback to a product manager or appropriate team.
+    Set to ``None`` in order to hide this option.